Review Spy Ninjas Recruiter Mission Kit

 We have had this style of pen before but never with the option to hide messages inside which was a big hit.
 My nine and twelve year old took turns using the pen and the wheel decoder message to swap notes.

 Spy Ninjas Activity Booklets

 Hidden inside a “Top Secret” Brown Envelope we found three activity booklets.
 A Code Breaking Guide, An Evidence Detection Guide and a Field Training Manual.

 The Code Breaking Guide contained little games and activities some of which you needed to use the Decoding Wheel to complete, with others teaching new spy code skills.

-The Field Training Manual contains lots of tips on how to be a spy and some little tests to make sure your going to be a good recruit.
+The Field Training Manual contains lots of tips on how to be a spy and some little tests to make sure you’re going to be a good recruit.

 All the booklets contained the activity answers on the back.

-My nine year old who loves activity booklets claimed these as her own and loved completed them.
+My nine-year-old who loves activity booklets claimed these as her own and loved completing them.
 She especially enjoyed the Code Breaking Guide which kept her busy for some time.

 What We Thought About The Spy Ninjas Recruiter Mission Kit